Department of Health Behavior

 626 Intentional Injury as a Public Health Problem (EPID 626, MHCH 626) (1).
 See EPID 626 for description.

 627 Unintentional Injury as a Public Health Problem (EPID 627, MHCH 627) (1).
 See EPID 627 for description.

 660 Medical and Science Journalism (HPM 550, JOMC 560) (3).
 See JOMC 560 for description.

 690 Special Topics in Health Behavior (1-3).
 Special topics in health behavior.
 An experimental course designed for faculty who wish to offer a new course.
 Content will vary from semester to semester.

 Courses for Graduate Students

-700 Introduction to Public Health and Public Health Education (2).
-This course offers an introduction to public health, a history of public health and public health education, and an overview of population health/social determinants of health.
+700 Foundations of Health Behavior (3).
+This course offers an introduction to public health and the field of health behavior, a history of public health and public health education, and an overview of population health/social determinants of health.

 703 Program Management Part I (1).
 Topics included in the fall semester focus on knowledge and skills to manage programs.
 Specific topics include leadership, followership, emotional intelligence, communication, conflict management, negotiation, and participatory decision making.
 The primary assignment involves a self-assessment and identification of a self-development plan.

 704 Program Management Part II (1).
 The spring semester will focus on knowledge and skills to manage programs with an emphasis on personnel and resources management.
 Specific topics include: supervision, interviewing, salary negotiation, non-profit management, organizational culture, budgeting, and proposal development.